blairw/almalinuxsetup/README.md

 Use this method of installing EPEL from the Fedora project rather than the one in AlmaLinux, this will give us a newer version.

+NOTE: If you're told that the update(s) about have installed a new kernel, reboot now.

 ## Setup dnf with CRB

 CRB is needed for the R programming language and probably some other useful stuff too...